Dynamics of groups of automorphisms of character varieties and Fatou/Julia decomposition for Painlev\'e 6: Introduction

-We refer the reader to Proposition~\ref{PROP:DESCRIPTION_HYPERBOLIC_ELEMENTS} for the definition of hyperbolic element $\gamma$ along with the corresponding points ${\rm Ind}(\gamma)$ and ${\rm Attr}(\gamma)$.
+We refer the reader to Section \ref{dynamics_near_infinty} for the definition of $\mathcal{V}_\infty$ and to Proposition~\ref{PROP:DESCRIPTION_HYPERBOLIC_ELEMENTS} for the definition of hyperbolic element $\gamma$ along with the corresponding points ${\rm Ind}(\gamma)$ and ${\rm Attr}(\gamma)$.
 Hypothesis~(A) requires that the six elements $\gamma_{i,j}$ have sufficiently rich ``combinatorial behavior'' at infinity while Hypothesis (B) requires that these six elements are sufficiently close to the identity on the ball $\mathbb{B}_\epsilon(p)$.
 Note that the conditions of Theorem H are explicit and easy to check.
 In particular, for any $(A,B,C,D) \in \parameterneighborhood$ they imply that $U$ is disjoint from any unbounded Fatou component.

-The idea of the proof of Theorem H is that if $\mathbb{B}_\epsilon(p)$ were in an unbounded Fatou component $V$ then we use local non-discreteness to produce a sequence of elements converging uniformly on compact subsets of $V$ to the identity and we use the prescribed combinatorial behavior at infinity to show that this same sequence of elements sends compact subsets of $V$ uniformly to infinity.
+The idea of the proof of Theorem H is that if $\mathbb{B}_\epsilon(p)$ were in an unbounded Fatou component~$V$ then we use local non-discreteness to produce a sequence of elements converging uniformly on compact subsets of $V$ to the identity and we use the prescribed combinatorial behavior at infinity to show that this same sequence of elements sends compact subsets of $V$ uniformly to infinity.

 Having ruled out the possibility that an unbounded Fatou component intersects $U$ we then use the following theorem to prove that no bounded Fatou component intersects $U$.